Visiting a Korean fortune teller in Seoul is an interesting experience that enables you to delve a little deeper into the culture of South Korea.

 What Happened During the Reading

-I provided Ajosshi with the details of my birth and he promptly began scrawling down some notes in Mandarin on the paper before him before reaching to the shelf behind, taking out a dusty old Chinese book and setting it down on the table that sat between us.
+I provided Ajosshi with the details of my birth and he promptly began scrawling down some notes in Mandarin on the paper before him.
+Then he, reached over to the shelf behind him, took out a dusty old Chinese book, and set it down on the table that sat between us.

 Visiting a Korean Fortune Teller: